louisvillemetro-innovation/Dockless-Open-Data/README.md

 # Dockless Open Data

 This guide will show how and why cities can convert [MDS](https://github.com/OpenMobilityFoundation/mobility-data-specification) trip data to anonymized open data, while respecting rider privacy.
-This method is being used in [Louisville's public dockless open trip data](https://data.louisvilleky.gov/dataset/dockless-vehicles) and uses MySQL only.
+This method is being used in [Louisville's public dockless open trip data](https://data.louisvilleky.gov/dataset/dockless-vehicles) and uses MySQL queries only.

 ## Points to Consider